US closes part of Texas border and begins repatriating Haitians | ExBulletin

 In Haiti, there is no security, said Fabricio Jean, a 38-year-old Haitian who arrived in Texas with his wife and two daughters.
 The country is in political crisis.

-The number of Haitian arrivals started to reach unsustainable levels for the border patrol in Del Rio about 2 weeks ago, prompting the agency’s acting sector chief, Robert Garcia, to ask for more. aid at headquarters, according to a US official who was not authorized to discuss the matter publicly.
+I’m really worried, especially about the child, she said.
+I can’t do anything here.

-Since then, the agency has transferred Haitians in buses and vans to other border patrol facilities in Texas, particularly El Paso, Laredo and the Rio Grande Valley.
-They are mostly processed outside of government authority related to the pandemic, which means they can seek asylum and remain in the United States while their claims are considered.
-The United States Immigration and Customs Enforcement makes custody decisions, but families generally cannot be detained for more than 20 days under a court order.
+A Haitian political leader asked on Sunday if the nation can handle an influx of returning migrants and said the government should stop the repatriation.

 Lozano reported from Ciudad Acua, Mexico, and Spagat reported from San Diego.
-Associated Press editors Ben Fox, Alexandra Jaffe and Colleen Long in Washington and Danica Coto in San Juan, Puerto Rico, contributed to this report.
+Associated Press editor Danica Coto in San Juan, Puerto Rico, also contributed to this report.

 Follow access point coverage of migration at https://apnews.com/hub/migration